 Mayweather came out the fresher boxer and won three of the first four rounds convincingly.
 The third-round scoring was in some dispute as Harold Lederman, the unofficial ringside television judge, gave the third round to Castillo.
 There was, however, no disputing Castillo was the better fighter the remainder of the bout.

 Mayweather said in the post-fight interview he had injured his shoulder on his last training day and was unable to use the jab effectively.
 It was clear that injury adversely affected his performance, and the stats proved it.
-CompuBox showed Castillo throwing and landing many more punches and power punches than Floyd.
+CompuBox showed Castillo throwing and landing many more punches and power punches than Floyd, according to Bad Left Hook.
 Lederman’s scorecard reflected that as he scored the fight 115-111 in favor of Castillo.

 The official judges scored the fight 115–111, 115-111, and 116–111, in favor of Mayweather as he improved to 28-0.
 The Las Vegas crowd disagreed and heartily booed the decision.
 Following the fight Mayweather had shoulder surgery and was completely healed when the two met for a rematch in December.
 The scorecard was actually closer in the rematch, but Mayweather won in an unanimous decision.